Mange in Cats — Symptoms & Treatment

 Understanding Mange in Cats

-• Both types are treatable with proper veterinary care
+• All forms are treatable with proper veterinary care

 • Mites are microscopic and invisible to the naked eye